Get Rid of White Mold

 Mold is one of the most common indoor air quality problems in homes.
 The spores are always present but become problematic when they grow and release allergens.
-White mold is a type of fungus that can thrive on wet surfaces with access to wet surfaces with extended access to water or moisture.
+White mold is a type of fungus that can thrive on wet surfaces with extended access to water or moisture.

 In this blog post, we will discuss white mold basics.
 It includes what it looks like, what causes it, and how to prevent white mold growth in your home.